Los Angeles Asylum & TPS LAwyer

 Under U.S. law, an “Asylee” is a person who otherwise meets the refugee definition but who is either at the border or within U.S. territory.
 Persecution is the infliction of harm or suffering.
 Not all harm rises to the level of persecution.
 In general, however, the more severe the harm, the more likely a court will find persecution.
 Harm could be in the form of physical, psychological or economic, but should be always be looked at cumulatively.
 The harm could have been inflicted in the past, or be feared in the future.

 With limited exceptions, an applicant will not be eligible for asylum unless it is demonstrated that the application for asylum was filed within one year of the foreign national’s last arrival in the United States.
 Asylum is a discretionary remedy that may be denied if the applicant does not merit a favorable exercise of discretion on the part of the adjudicator.
 Refugees and Asylees eventually would be eligible for permanent residency and, ultimately, for citizenship, if they qualified.
 The spouse and minor children of Refugees and Asylees would also be eligible for permanent residency and, ultimately, for citizenship, if they qualified.

-Temporary permanent status was established to allow qualifying foreign individuals to stay in the U.S. on a temporary basis.
+Temporary Protected status was established to allow qualifying foreign individuals to stay in the U.S. on a temporary basis.
 Unlike asylum status, TPS does not allow for permanent resident status in the future.
 Instead, it allows an individual to stay for a designated period of time, depending on the exact circumstances.
 We can assist you to determine if you qualify for TPS and how to go about the application.

 In 1990, the United States enacted a temporary protected status (TPS) provision, which permits the Attorney General (AG) to grant temporary safe haven in the United States to foreign nationals.